 New organisation to promote digital identity in NZ

-New Zealand is about to have its first formal identity organisation in the form of Digital Identity NZ, and it will be spearheaded by NZTech.
+New Zealand is about to have its first formal organisation in the form of Digital Identity NZ, and it will be spearheaded by NZTech.

-According to a recent report, Digital Identity NZ will digital identity to New Zealanders.
+According to a recent report, Digital Identity NZ will promote digital identity to New Zealanders.
 It will also promote open standards and policy that allows room for innovation.

 It will be the country’s newest not-for-profit organisation that will bring together private and government organisations in order to make digital identity easier and more secure for everyone in New Zealand.